MISSION

 Message from CEO

-With the sponsorship of Gilead Science and GlaxoSmithKline plc, we have organized 5 educational seminars in 2021 for our professional staff.
-The topics covered were “Advanced development in the treatment of HIV/AIDS”, “Relationship of U=U and HIV prevention”, “HIV and aging”, “Drug-drug interaction and guidance on drug taking” and “Concept of 4th 90 and quality life of PLHIV”.
-Through the educational seminars, we were able to deliver better direct care services to our patient members, as well as to share the new medical information and trends with our members.
+Co-currently, with the sponsorship of Gilead Science and GlaxoSmithKline plc, we have organized 6 educational seminars in 2023 for our professional staff.
+The topics covered were “Skin health of PLHIV", "HIV and cancer risk of gastrointestinal tract", "HIV, liver and kidney health", "Sexual health of PLHIV", "Aging, comorbidity and metabolic issue for PLHIV" and "Advanced Development in HIV/AIDS treatment".
+Through the educational seminars, we were able to deliver better direct care services to our members, as well as to share new medical information and trends with them.

 Alice Chan